andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Never
     - Don't know

-*Q3.14*: How does your organization find out about changes to NGO regulations in `country_name`?
+*Q4.14*: How does your organization find out about changes to NGO regulations in `country_name`? (select all that apply)

 :   Multiple answers allowed